Klein tunneling in graphene: optics with massless electrons: Potential Step

 This corresponds to a $nn'$ junction.
 For $x<0$ the kinetic energy is $E$ and for $x>0$ the kinetic energy is $E-V_0>0$.
 Here we will consider both $V_0>0$ and $V_0<0$.
 The wavefunctions are: \beq \psi_1=e^{ik_yy}\left [ e^{i{k_x}x}\displaystyle\binom{1}{+e^{i\phi}}+e^{-i{k_x}x}\displaystyle \binom{1}{+e^{i{(\pi-\phi)}}}\right ] \eeq \beq \psi_2=te^{ik_yy}e^{i{k'_x}x}\displaystyle\binom{1}{+e^{i\theta_t}} \eeq and the Snell-Descartes relation reads: \beq E\sin{\phi}=(E-V_0)\sin{\theta_t} \eeq This leads to a new system of equations that can be solved to give: \beq r=\frac{e^{i\phi}-e^{i\theta_t}}{e^{-i\phi}+e^{i\theta_t}} \eeq \beq t=\frac{e^{-i\phi}+e^{i\phi}}{e^{-i\phi}+e^{i\theta_t}} \eeq and one eventually obtains \beq T=|t|^2\frac{\cos{\theta_t}}{\cos{\phi}}=\frac{\cos{\phi}\cos{\theta_t}}{\cos^2 {\left(\frac{\phi+\theta_t}{2}\right)}} \eeq where: \beq \theta_t=\arcsin{\Big(\frac{E}{E-V_0}\sin{\phi}\Big)} \eeq When $V_0>0$, this case corresponds to refraction indices $n_1>0$ and $n_2>0$ (equivalent to usual optical materials: the refraction is normal) with $n_1>n_2$, so that there is also a critical angle given by $\sin \phi_c=(E-V_0)/E$.
 This is typically similar to a light beam going from glass to air.
 In classical mechanics, there is a similar phenomenon.
 Consider a non-relativistic particle of mass $m$ and energy $E=\vec{p}^2/(2m)$ incident on a potential step of energy $V_0$ such that $V_0<E$.
 The conservation of energy $p^2/(2m)={p'}^2/(2m)+V_0$ and that of parallel momentum $p'_y=p_y$ imply that ${p'}_x^2/(2m)=p_x^2/(2m)-V_0$.
 The particle will therefore be reflected if ${p'}_x^2<0$ because a negative kinetic energy is classically forbidden.
 This defines a critical angle of incidence $\phi_c$ given by $\sin{\phi_c} = \sqrt{(E-V_0)/E}$, where the angle $\phi$ is defined by $\tan{\phi}=p_y/p_x$.
 We note that the non-relativistic refraction index $n\propto \sqrt{E_\textrm{kin}}\propto |\vec{p}|$ differs from the ultra-relativistic one of graphene $n\propto E_\textrm{kin}=\alpha |\vec{k}|$.

 When $V_0<0$, this case corresponds to refraction indices $n_1>0$ and $n_2>0$ with $n_1<n_2$, so that there is no critical angle.
 This is typically similar to a light beam going from air to glass.

-In standard (Schr\"odinger) quantum mechanics, the fact that a particle with an energy above a potential step ($E>0>V_0$) and with an incident velocity in the same direction as the step force ($F=-\nabla V$) can be reflected is known as a ``quantum reflection'', because it can not be understood from a classical perspective.
+Using the Schr\"odinger equation (parabolic band approximation), the fact that a particle with an energy above a potential step ($E>0>V_0$) and with an incident velocity in the same direction as the step force ($F=-\nabla V$) can be reflected is known as a ``quantum reflection'', because it can not be understood from a classical perspective.
 It is particularly spectacular for perpendicular incidence ($\phi=0$) and low energy $E\ll|V_0|$ where the transmission probability vanishes $T\to 0$.
 In the present case of a massless Dirac electron, quantum reflection is absent as $T(\phi=0)=1$ for any energy $E\geq 0$.
 This is again a consequence of the absence of backscattering.